10 best graphic design project management software tools for creative teams in 2026

 ClickUp is best suited for small to medium-sized businesses needing creative project management software to manage tasks and collaborate with team members.

-The tool is also the best project management software for teams working in various industries, including graphic design, software development, marketing, and more.
+The tool is also the best project management software for teams across industries, including graphic design, software development, and marketing.

 Additional uses